tejalwakchoure/iodine-ozone/README.md

 ## Future improvements and additions

 1. Making a graphic to compare the conditions that preceded the highest iodine levels to the current scenario effectively.
-2. Maybe annotate the heatmaps to highlight highest and lowest values.
+2. Annotate the heatmaps to highlight highest and lowest values or to highlight springtime.